 Danny had booked a place to stay (called Country House Pulai Holiday Village) while we were in the car earlier that day.
 I wasn’t too fussed about where we were going to stay as long as it was clean!

-The guesthouse we stayed in was a simple 2-storey cement building (that resembled a government school building) with six rooms, 3 on top and 3 on ground floor.
+The guesthouse (that resembled a government school building) consisted of a simple 2-storey cement building with six rooms – 3 on top and 3 on ground floor.
 We paid RM98 for a room with two queen-sized beds in pleasant kitschy floral sheets surrounded by pale pink, purple and mint walls.
 “I love this room!
 It’s got all my favourite colours!” i exclaimed to the boys.
 They were like “hmm” obviously not caring much.

-Its bathroom was cleaner than some home bathrooms i’ve been in, with modern showerhead, phew.
+Its bathroom was cleaner than some home bathrooms i’d been in.

 Danny took a nap at 8pm, while Deep and i went downstairs to sit next to the limestone caves which were decorated in a charming manner with red lanterns, accentuating the natural rock curvatures.
 Right next to us (directly in front of where we were staying) was a one-storey open-air room that looked like a small school canteen, except with two electronic darts machines against a wall that stuck out like apparitions.

 “That’s so weird… Did you guys choose this place because it has a bar?”